Frequently Asked Questions

 All auditors must be admitted to the University and go through the regular registration process.
 Auditors will be charged the same fees as students taking courses for academic credit.

-Why can't I ask about my child's account?
+As a parent /guardian why can't I ask about my student's account?
 I pay the bill.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that gives parents the right to have access to their children's educational records, the right to have the records amended and the right to have some control over the disclosure of personally identifiable information from the educational records.
 However, when a student turns 18 years old or enters a postsecondary institution at any age, the rights under FERPA transfer from the parent to the student.
-This means that any record, be it academic, financial or judicial, will not be released to anyone other than the student without prior written permission or Parent/Guardian access granted (completed through WebAdvisor) from that student.
+This means that any record, be it academic, financial or judicial, will not be released to anyone other than the student without prior written permission from that student.
+Students can authorize parents or guardians in the Student Account Center, more information available at How to Authorize Users.

-My student has signed me up for Parent/Guardian access on WebAdvisor.
-Why can't you discuss with me the miscellaneous charges on my student's account?
+My student has signed me up for Proxy access in Self Service.
+Why can't I see my student's account?

 How will I receive my excess financial aid money?